propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.12 - 2024-04-11 =
+* Added ability to re-order custom fields (availability, parking etc) by dragging and dropping.
+Only applies to custom fields that don't have a child/parent relationship (i.e. types and locations)
+* First pass at Salients WpBakery integration adding Property Hive widgets
+* Output total views in marketing statistics graph under property 'Marketing' tab
+* Correct floorplan, EPC & brochure icon not showing under property 'Media' tab if WP thumbnail size is empty
+* Only do regex on Vimeo video tours URLs in Elementor tabbed widget when applicable
+* Add support for passing 'keyword' attribute through to [properties] shortcode
+* Cater for apostrophes in addresses when searching for 'keyword'
+* Cater for dots, 'st' and quote when filtering shortcodes by address keyword, just like we do in a normal search
+* jQuery 3 compatibility in shortcode carousel JS
+* Tiny Slider carousel to slide by a page at a time
+* Add 'nav' and 'navPosition' as attributes to shortcode carousels so these can be customised
+* Declared compatibility for WordPress 6.5.2

 = 2.0.11 - 2024-03-12 =
 * Added Divi widgets for every address element